Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 2hr

 ### 2025-06-01 - GUI: Finished!
 Needed to add code catching errors, as well as designing the GUI class, the full implementation of the Textbox, Switch and Button classes into a functional GUI.
 Basically entailed a lot of changing values so everything looks just right.
-Planning to add an "error console" within the GUI that is created if any parameters create an error case.
+Maybe will add an "error console" within the GUI that is created if any parameters create an error case.
 Starting to think that the GUI will overtake the makefile/terminal method of running the program, since the parseArgs method is taking up a lot of space and is cluttering otherwise clean code.

 2hr